oskarth/experiments.oskarth.com/content/unix02.md

 ## Introduction

-TODO: Primer on reading hexadecimal

-A word of warning: in this article there'll be a lot of things that you'll see that we won't explain.
+Let's begin with a word of warning: in this article there'll be a lot of things that you'll see that we won't explain.
 Instead, we are going to learn how to squint at the code, suppress detail and focus on what we want to do.

-Hardest part for me was not having a good mental model of the stack and how it operates, attempt to give this to you.
+Hardest part for me was not having a good mental model of the stack and how it operates, will attempt to give this to you.

+TODO: Obsolete?
+More like one now

 Three purposes:
 1. See how a system call flows through the system.
 2. Learn how to use GDB to figure such things out.
 3. Learn about the stack.

-A computer executes instructions, one after another.

-## Running ls
+## Code

-Even if you don't understand all you can understand the gist of it.
-Let's see what we might recognize.
+We are going to look at some assembly.
+I do not expect you to understand everything, instead we will look at a few things and see what they can teach us about the stack.

-This is the main function of ls, in ls.c:
+Here's the C code for the main function in `ls.c`:

 ```
 int